 - Fulfill the continuing education requirements to keep your certification up to date.

 The top paying industries for athletic training are educational services, hospitals, and fitness centers.
 However, where you live, and your experience level, will have the most weight on your salary.
-The median salary for athletic trainers was $49,860 in 2020, with the top 10 percent earning closer to $75,810.
+The mean salary for athletic trainers was over $54,000 in 2021, with the top 10 percent earning closer to $76,000.
 As an athletic trainer, you’ll probably work full time, and may have to put in weekend hours depending on if you’re working with a sports team.
 That will determine if you’ll be traveling for the job, as well.